Disgaea: Hour of Darkness

 Also known as: Makai Senki Disgaea (JP)

-The first and possibly only PS2 game to feature a Horse Wiener as an equippable item.
+Disgaea: Hour of Darkness is the first, and possibly only, PS2 game to feature a Horse Wiener as an equippable item.

-Wikify info/images found [here], write a proper explanation for it
+Wikify info/images found [here], write a proper explanation for it; verify PAL and NTSC-J Master Codes.

 There is a debug mode!
 You can use it!
 Yes.
 Here is the Codebreaker... codes.